khansamad99/Paper-Search/README.md

-# Paper-Search
+# Previous Year Paper-Search
-Qusetion Paper Search Website For College
+Question Paper Search Website For College

 Made using **FUSEJS** Library of Javascript and Front-end made using HTMl and CSS